charlestanev/charlestanev/README.md

 - 📧 How to reach me: charlestanev.dev@gmail.com

-- 🎨 Fun fact: Passionate about design and frontend engineering, with over 5 years of experience delivering high-quality, user-centric solutions.
-Committed to excellence in every project, always striving for perfection and continuous improvement.
+- 🎨 Fun fact: Passionate about frontend engineering and UI/UX design, with nearly 6 years of experience — 5 years professionally and 1.5 years working on personal projects.
+I am committed to delivering high-quality, user-centric solutions and always striving for continuous improvement.

 <br>